DolphinSolutionsLtd/dashboards/README.md.txt

-Create a .txt file with a list of Grow dashboards URL's for the host Pi Name it accordingly
+Create a .txt file with a list of Grow dashboards URL's for the host Pi and name it accordingly

 Upload to Git

 Create a dashboard.sh file: